mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ## Amazon Elastic Block Store, Amazon EBS

-It provides persistent block-level storage volumes for use with Amazon EC2 instances on the AWS Cloud.
+Instance stores are low-durability, high-IOPS storage that is included for free with the hourly cost of an instance.
+Data is lost when the instance stops.

 Instance stores, like S3, have their limitations.
 Amazon EBS provides durable block storage for use with Amazon EC2 instance.

+Amazon EBS provides persistent block-level storage volumes for use with Amazon EC2 instances on the AWS Cloud.

+Amazon EBS volumes persist when the instance is stopped.

 ### Types of Amazon EBS Volumes